 If you plan on staying more time then you will have time to explore the biggest tourist attractions in the area - the city of Timisoara, Semenic Mountains, Danube gorges etc.

 Other.
 For a truly meaningful experience you could stay at least 2 weeks - a month.
 The more you stay, the more you get immersed in the community and lifestyle.
+There will be plenty of opportunities to travel with us and get involved with our NGO, in other parts of the region.
 We hope you come as a guest, become a true villager during you stay and then leave as a friend!

 Eingeschränkter Internet Zugang